 Aidan Finn, MVP, has been working in IT since 1996.
 He has worked as a consultant and administrator for the likes of Amdahl DMR, Fujitsu, Barclays and Hypo Real Estate Bank International where he dealt with large and complex IT infrastructures.
 Aidan has worked in the server hosting and outsourcing industry in Ireland where he focused on server management, including VMware VI3, Hyper-V and Microsoft System Center.
 Currently, Aidan is working as a technical sales lead for a distributor in Dublin, Ireland, specialising in Microsoft technology.
 In this role he evanglesizes Microsoft infrastructure solutions, trains partners, and speaks at events around the island of Ireland.

-Aidan is a Microsoft Most Valuable Professional (MVP), on System Center Configuration Manager in 2008, and was switched the Virtual Machine expertise in 2009 and has been renewed annually since then.
+Aidan is a Microsoft Most Valuable Professional (MVP), on System Center Configuration Manager in 2008, and was switched the Hyper-V expertise in 2009 and has been renewed annually since then.
 As an MVP, he contributes to the community, speaking at events oin Ireland and around Europe and further afield from time to time.
 He has worked on roadshows and launch events, blog posts, articles, podcasts, and so on.

 When Aidan isn’t at work he’s out and about with camera in hand trying to be a photographer.
 Aidan is the lead author of Mastering Hyper-V Deployment (Sybex, 2010).
 He is one of the contributing authors of Microsoft Private Cloud Computing, Mastering Windows Server 2008 R2 (Sybex, 2009), Mastering Windows 7 Deployment (Sybex, 2011), and Windows Server 2012 Hyper-V Installation And Configuration Guide.
 Aidan has also written articles for various technical sites and is one of the writers on the Petri IT Knowledgebase.